Coroutine-based concurrency library for PHP

 Based on the powerful features of Swow, we can write a high-performance, strong enough, and heartbeat functioned TCP echo server with just 24 lines of basic code, you can run sample code and experience by using telnet to connect!

 Or use no more than one hundred lines of code to write a HTTP+WebSocket mixed server with a 100K-level QPS.
-The whole example is purely synchronous, zero asynchronous callbacks.
+The whole example is written in purely synchronous style.
+It's asynchronous-callbacks-free™!
 It is easy to catch exceptions and various error conditions were handled.

-Swow's PHP source code is also a good example.
+Swow's PHP library codes are good examples.
 Swow is an incredible tool for PHP language and network programming enthusiasts.
-The underlying implementation code that was once invisible can now be implemented in PHP code and displayed in front of developers.
+The underlying implementation code that was once invisible to PHPer can be implemented as PHP code now.
 You can modify them to create a customized HTTP server that is exclusive to you.